makshah/Gesture-detection-and-classification-to-detect-confusion/README.md

-# Gesture detection and classification to detect confusion using
- Gesture detection and classification to detect confusion using MediaPipe, Locally Linear Embedding and KMeans clustering.
+# Gesture detection and classification to detect confusion using MediaPipe, Locally Linear Embedding and KMeans clustering.

-Title: Gesture detection and classification to detect gestures that portray confusion.
-Using MediaPipe, LLE and KMeans clustering.

 Dependencies:
 -mediapipe